zzbuzzard/whatis/README.md

 # WhatIs package

-Gives a summary of any object, avoiding the risk of printing huge amounts to stdout.
+Gives a concise summary of any object's structure and avoids accidentally printing a huge object to stdout.

 Works with various libraries (NumPy, PyTorch etc.) via duck typing.